U of M ZAP Program

-For Faculty and Staff: PTS and the University Wellness Program have teamed up to offer any UPlan medical program member an incentive to bike to work.
-Bicycle commuters may earn 75 or 125 points in the U's Wellness Points Bank Program to reduce his or her UPlan Medical Program rates.
+For Faculty and Staff: PTS and the University Wellbeing Program have teamed up to offer any UPlan medical program member an incentive to bike to work.
+Bicycle commuters may earn up to 150 points in the U's Wellbeing Points Bank Program to reduce his or her UPlan Medical Program rates.
 Riders must complete 50 or 100 rides before the August 31 deadline.
 See more details.
 On Sept.
 1, the ride count starts from 0 again for the next program year.

 ZAP has a series of seasonal competitions open to any team of at least two people.
 Teams are split into divisions based on group size.
 Division 1 includes groups of 2-5 people, division 2 includes groups of 6-10 people, and division 3 includes groups of over 11 people.
 Each team can earn a total of 1 point per day of the competition, with each member earning a possible fraction of that point (A member of a 2 person team can earn .5 points per day, a member of a 4 person team can earn .25 points per day, and so on).
 The team with the highest score at the end of the competition period wins!